 Another way to visualize the change from potential to kinetic energy is by analyzing a pendulum in a grandfather clock.
 The pendulum slows to a stop when it goes all the way to the left or right.
 When it stops at its highest point, the energy in the pendulum is all potential.
 When the pendulum swings back into motion, that potential energy converts to kinetic energy.
 The pendulum moves the fastest at the lowest central point, where all the potential energy has transformed into kinetic energy.

 Different types of energy and examples of them

-In both the archery and pendulum examples, those are forms of mechanical energy.
+In both the dam and pendulum examples, those are forms of mechanical energy.
 Mechanical energy consists entirely of movement or motion potential.
-In both examples’ uses of potential and kinetic energy, both cases are forms of mechanical energy.

 On the other hand, chemical energy consists entirely of chemical reactions or the potential for chemical reactions.
 For example, wood is a source of chemical energy in the potential state.
 When it combusts, the potential energy turns to kinetic energy, and the wood’s chemical energy transforms into thermal and light energy.
 The forest fire below is a clear example.

 Fire contains lots of heat and light energy, but that energy isn’t spontaneously created; the wood merely stores it as potential energy until it meets ideal combustion conditions.
 Forests are chock-full of potential energy that can convert to deadly kinetic energy in the form of heat and light.

 A battery is another source of potential chemical energy.
 When you charge your cell phone and turn it on, the potential energy within that battery converts to kinetic energy; the chemical energy becomes electrical energy.

 Where do we see the law of energy conservation in HVAC/R?

 In a business that’s all about heat movement, we see it quite a bit.
 However, we see it more in the context of thermodynamics, which is a specific branch of physics.